 Use the steps below to promote your agenda:

-- From your Events Dashboard, click the Event Page touchpoint.
+- From your Event Overview, click the Event Page touchpoint.

 - Hover over an existing button element, then click the Edit link icon.

 - In Current Display Name, enter a call-to-action like “View the Agenda.”